llvm/llvm-project/mlir/docs/MemrefMergeAlloc.md

 ## Merge-alloc pass
-An optimization pass has been introduced to consolidate multiple allocations (`memref.alloc` ops) into a single `memref.alloc` op and each static-shaped `memref.alloc` op will be transformed into a "slice" from the `single allocated buffer` with `memref.view` and some compile-time decided `offsets`.
+An optimization pass has been introduced to consolidate multiple allocations (`memref.alloc` ops) into a single `memref.alloc` op and each "mergeable" `memref.alloc` op will be transformed into a "slice" from the "single allocated buffer" with `memref.view` and some compile-time decided `offsets`.
 This optimization works on `memref` instead of `tensor` ops, so it should be executed after bufferization pass, and before adding buffer deallocation ops.

 While merging the memory allocations, the transform should consider the lifetime of each allocated `memref`s.
 By lifetime, we mean the range of time when the memory allocated from `memref.alloc` is actively used.
-The references on `view`s of a "base" `memref` should contribute to the lifetime of the "base".
+Views (aliases) into a "base" memref should contribute to the lifetime of the "base".
 A later `memref.alloc` should consider to reuse the memory of a previously allocated memref, if the lifetime of these two does not overlap.
 The transform will perform the "reusing" of memory by setting the `offset` of the later